 Donation receipts help both you and your donors track the contributions that are made to your organization for the year.
 These receipts provide your organization with a clearer view of your annual fundraising efforts and help you predict next year’s flow of income.
-Official documentation of donations also provides your donors the information they need for any tax deductions they make.
+Official documentation of donations also provides your donors with the information they need for any tax deductions they take.

 Learn more about how to create donation receipts and how they help your organization.

-1. What are donation receipts?
+- What are donation receipts?

-2. Why are donation receipts important?
+- Why are donation receipts important?

-3. When are donation receipts required by the IRS?
+- When are donation receipts required by the IRS?

-4. What should be included in a donation receipt?
+- What should be included in a donation receipt?

-5. Frequently asked questions about donation receipts
+- Frequently asked questions about donation receipts

-6. How can I improve the donation receipt process?
+- How can I improve the donation receipt process?

 What are donation receipts?

-A donation receipt is a document that indicates a donor made a monetary or in-kind contribution to a nonprofit organization.
+A donation receipt is an official document that indicates a donor made a monetary or in-kind contribution to a nonprofit organization.
 This document is sent to your supporter in the form of a letter or an email.
 Often, donation receipts double as thank-you letters for donations while also providing any necessary tax information your donors may need to make deductions.

 How soon should you send out the receipt?